salernolabs/rescuegroups/doc/request/Animals/readme.md

 #### ::setAnimalOpenIntakes

-Sets animalOpenIntakes field with a value of type int.
+Sets animalOpenIntakes field with a value of type string.

-    $query->setAnimalOpenIntakes(int);
+    $query->setAnimalOpenIntakes(string);

 #### ::setAnimalOrigin